Spanwise variations in membrane flutter dynamics: Effect of initial conditions

 \section{Effect of initial conditions}

 We begin by considering the effect of the initial conditions on the membrane flutter dynamics.
 For the numerical results we use one value of the stretching rigidity, $R_3=1$, that gives relatively large deflections during flutter.
 In figure~\ref{fig:smallTransientLargeFFFF} we show four snapshot sequences, grouped into two pairs ((a)--(b) and (c)--(d)) that illustrate the effect of the initial conditions on the transition from small- to large-amplitude deflections in the FFFF case.
 The first sequence in each pair (panels (a) and (c)) has the skewed initial condition, while the second sequence has the symmetric initial condition (panels (b) and (d)).
-Otherwise, the physical parameters are the same within each pair: (a)--(b) have aspect ratio one, $\nu=0$, and $(R_1,T_0)=(10^{-0.5},10^{-0.25})$; (c)--(d) have aspect ratio four, $\nu=0.5$, and $(R_1,T_0)=(10^{-1.5}, 10^{-0.25})$.
+Otherwise, the physical parameters are the same within each pair: (a)--(b) have aspect ratio one, $\nu=0$, and $(R_1,T_0)=(10^{-0.5},10^{-0.5})$; (c)--(d) have aspect ratio four, $\nu=0.5$, and $(R_1,T_0)=(10^{-0.5}, 10^{-0.3})$.
 The motions in figures~\ref{fig:smallTransientLargeFFFF}(a) and (b) are shown in the supplementary movies named ``Fig2a\dots mp4" and ``Fig2b\dots mp4,'' respectively.

-In panel (a), the skewed perturbation leads immediately to a spanwise-asymmetric motion with many small peaks and troughs whose positions change rapidly in time (shown at $t=5$, 10, 15 and 20).
-Near $t = 25$, the membrane suddenly shifts to a spanwise-symmetric shape with three extrema along the chordwise direction: a small peak and trough near the leading edge and a large peak near the trailing edge.
-By $t = 30$ the small peak near the leading edge has disappeared and the trough has moved forward, and by $t = 35$, the membrane has assumed a single-hump shape that later transitions to a spanwise-asymmetric oscillatory motion.
-In panel (b), the spanwise-symmetric initial condition instead leads directly to the three-extrema shape by $t = 5$, which is followed by a similar sequence of transformations leading to a single hump shape that eventually transitions to a spanwise-symmetric oscillation in which the central peak alternately sharpens and flattens in time.
-Pair (a)--(b) is one example of many cases where the different initial conditions lead to dynamics that are very different and very similar over different time intervals.
-In almost every case the different initial conditions eventually give the same steady-state motion after a few hundred time units, though in a few cases including (a)--(b) the motions remain different until the end of the simulation at $t \approx$ 1000.
+In panel (a), the skewed perturbation leads immediately to a spanwise-asymmetric motion with many small peaks and troughs whose positions change rapidly in time (shown at $t=5$, 11, 17, and 23).
+Near $t = 29$, the membrane suddenly shifts to a spanwise-symmetric shape with three extrema along the chordwise direction: a small peak and trough near the leading edge and a large peak near the trailing edge.
+By $t = 35$ the small peak near the leading edge has disappeared and the trough has moved forward, and by $t = 41$, the membrane has assumed a single-hump shape that remains spanwise-symmetric at later times.
+In panel (b), the spanwise-symmetric initial condition instead leads directly to the three-extrema shape by $t = 5$, which is followed by a similar sequence of transformations leading to a single hump shape.
+Pair (a)--(b) is one example of many cases where the different initial conditions eventually lead to the same state.